Kowsalyasp/parentkarafmodule/sql readme.md

 </indexes>
 ```
 ### *Attributes of indexes tag*
   name = The index's name must be specified in a specific pattern, such as first being table name and then
     with continuation [A-Za-z0-9_], these values are only allowed after the table name and are separated
     by an underscore.
-     ` format: TableName_[A-Za-z0-9_]`
+      `format: TableName_[A-Za-z0-9_]`.

   <index-column> = Valid column name should be provided.

 #### Create an indexes:
 Create an index name for one or more column.
 Must provide the name attribute for indexes